tictactoe.hash module

 var hash

-A hash representation of the current Hashable
+A hash representation of the current Hashable instance.
+An int or

-type must be returned.
+a long type must be returned.

 Methods